-When to Eat
+When to Eat Your Post Workout Meal

-What to Eat
+What to Eat After Your Workout

 Stay away from foods that are high in saturated fat and oil, like fried foods and chips.
-Not only will you feel even more lethargic after eating these foods, but you may also consume even more calories than you burned during your workout.
+Not only will you feel more lethargic after eating these foods, but you may also consume even more calories than you burned during your workout.

 If You're Not Hungry